ughurkarim/SpotiFeel/README.md

 # SpotiFeel

-SpotiFeel is a full-stack music app that turns Spotify listening data into recommendations, custom playlists, listening reports, and a live interface that reacts to what you are playing.
+SpotiFeel is a full-stack music app that turns Spotify listening data into recommendations, custom playlists, listening reports, and a live interface that reacts to the song currently playing.

-I built it with Python, Flask, Redis, and vanilla JavaScript.
-Spotify provides the core listening and playback data, with Last.fm, YouTube, and lyrics.ovh used for additional music metadata, discovery, video links, and lyrics.
+The app combines Spotify listening and playback data with Last.fm, YouTube, and lyrics.ovh for additional metadata, discovery, video links, and lyrics.

 **Live app:** [spoti-feel.vercel.app](https://spoti-feel.vercel.app/)

-## Features

-### Now Playing

-SpotiFeel syncs with the user's active Spotify session and updates as the current track changes.

-The now-playing view includes album artwork, playback progress, lyrics, genre information, and playback controls.
-The page also pulls colors from the current album artwork and transitions between themes when the song changes.

-### Recommendations

-Recommendations are generated using the current song alongside the user's listening history, top tracks, top artists, genre data, and available track information.

-Users can adjust recommendation behavior through controls for:

-- discovery versus familiarity
-- artist variety
-- energy
-- explicit content
-- decade
-- genre preference

-Recommendations are ranked and filtered before being shown to the user.
-Duplicate tracks and repeated artists are reduced so the results do not become a slightly reordered version of the same playlist.

-When an optional data source is unavailable, SpotiFeel falls back to the remaining Spotify and Last.fm data instead of failing the entire request.

-### Playlist Generation

-Recommendations can be turned directly into Spotify playlists.

-Users can choose the type of playlist they want and adjust the same discovery and filtering controls used by the recommendation system.

-Created playlists are saved to the connected Spotify account through the Spotify Web API.

-### Wrapped Anytime

-Wrapped Anytime generates listening reports using Spotify's short, medium, and long-term listening ranges.

-Reports include information such as:

-- top artists
-- top tracks
-- top genres
-- repeated listening patterns
-- discovery score
-- listening personality
-- mood and genre breakdowns

-Reports can also be exported as shareable images using the browser Canvas API.

-### Day in Color

-Day in Color turns recently played songs into a visual timeline.

-Each track contributes colors based on its artwork and listening context, creating a visual record of how the user's music changed throughout the day.

-### Playback Controls

-SpotiFeel can control an active Spotify playback session without leaving the app.

-Users can play, pause, and switch tracks while the rest of the interface stays synchronized with Spotify.

 ## Tech Stack